sandhiyaarul2005/Geo-Fence-Alert-System/Stage 3 - SMS Integration/README.md

 4. **Send Message Payload**
    - The message includes: Human readable Place name, Google map links with latitude and longitude
 ---
+### Outputs Obtained

+Messages are received by the registered mobile number with minimal latency, this could be scaled to give advance alerts, when the boundary conditions are about to be crossed

+---